ouyi/ouyi.github.io/_posts/2020-12-18-aws-iam-concepts.md

 - Use policies to define permissions
 - To grant long-term permissions to users, attach the policies to groups
-- To grant shor-term permissions to users or services, attach the policies to roles
+- To grant short-term permissions to users or services, attach the policies to roles
-- To pass a role to applications EC2 instances, use a corresponding instance profile
+- To pass a role to EC2 instances, use a corresponding instance profile

 ## What is IAM

 IAM is an AWS security feature for managing access to AWS services and resources.
-These services and resources are not only accessed by _human users_, but also by _nonhuman entities_ such as other services, instances, or applications.
-Therefore the term _security principal_ refers to either a human user or such a nonhuman entity.
+These services and resources are not only accessed by _human users_, but also by _non-human entities_ such as other services, instances, or applications.
+Therefore the term _security principal_ refers to either a human user or such a non-human entity.
 AWS IAM covers both aspects of access control: authentication and authorization.

 - _Authentication_ validates principals are who they claim to be, and
 - _Authorization_ gives the authenticated principals permissions they are supposed to have and denies any other accesses.